BuilderIO/nextjs-shopify/README.md

 <!-- TODO: how do they get here?? -->
-Access your newly created space, by selecting it from the [list of spaces](https://builder.io/spaces) in your organization, a prompt will ask you for all the requied details to connect shopify with builder and import your products/collections and register webhooks to listen to product/collection updates, fill in the required tokens and press `Connect your store`, this might take a couple of minutes depending on your store size.
+Access your newly created space, by selecting it from the [list of spaces](https://builder.io/spaces) in your organization, a prompt will ask you for all the requied details to connect shopify with builder and import your products/collections and register webhooks to listen to product/collection updates.

+Fill in the required tokens and press `Connect your store`, this might take a couple of minutes depending on your store size.

 Add your storefront api token to the .env files (`.env.production` and `.env.development`)